fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Functionality: Reset the new checkings form.
 Input data and actions: We go to the new checkings form type "1234" in the name input and then click the reset button.
 Expected Result: Reset the new checkings form.
-Obtained Result: The checkings form was reset and the inputs are blank.

 13)
 Title : Should create a Standard Individual Checking.